Do the Digit Insurance

 • Lyme disease

-Occasionally, if you take a VDRL test during pregnancy, you can end up receiving a positive report even in the absence of syphilis.
+Occasionally, if you take a VDRL test during pregnancy, you can end up receiving a positive report, even in the absence of syphilis.
 Therefore, it is advisable to conduct additional diagnoses even after receiving a positive VDRL test report.

 In some cases, your body may fail to produce antibodies even if you have a syphilis infection.
 As a result, the VDRL test will not detect it.
 Moreover, the antibodies can continue to stay even after you have completed your syphilis treatment.
 In such conditions, this test can produce false-negative reports.

-What Are the Complications of Taking the VDRL Test?
+What are the Complications of Taking the VDRL Test?

 Now that you know why a VDRL test is done, you must be worried about its possible risks.
 It is safe to say that there are no significant risks associated with this test.
 However, you might face the following mild complications after a blood VDRL test.